Confederate Monument in Louisville: History

-Yandell controversy
+Yandell proposal

 In early August 1894, the Board of Public Works gave permission to the association to erect the monument on 3rd Street and began preparations to the site.
 Over 20 design submissions were accepted as the result of a public notice.
 The monument association executive committee, in a unanimous vote, initially chose the monument and sculpture design of Enid Yandell and William J. Dodd, the architect, as the best of an ostensibly blind competition in September 1894.
 When informed of the selection, the larger association rejected the design.
 The Confederate Veteran magazine had earlier reported on Yandell's efforts in November 1893:

 Yandell's proposed design was a female allegorical figure described as martial 'Fame' rising 75 feet high on a base of white limestone, a pedestal of gray granite, and a column of red granite with five 15-foot high bronze candelabras surrounding the perimeter.
 Association member concerns included Yandell's youth, the accusation that Yandell's friends and family within the association had influenced the executive committee vote, a belief the design should have included a soldier, and skepticism of the total construction expense and monument stability.
-As a result of the controversy, a larger vote was conducted of association members and Muldoon's design polled 2–1 over Yandell's submission.
+A larger vote was conducted of association members and Muldoon's design polled 2–1 over Yandell's submission.
 Yandell and Dodd, on the recommendation of an architecture committee, expressed willingness to replace the limestone base with granite while admitting the design adjustment would eliminate any profit.